 The lovely David Austin ‘Alnwick’ rose has also made a beautiful scented hedge, and only requires a regular dead-heading commitment to keep up the supply of blooms going until October.
 I would have thought that Tamarix tetrandra (= four-stamened, if you’re interested) would be a good choice for Caroline – a shrub whose feathery branches and pretty flowers cope extremely well with salt-laden winds, at least here along the Southern UK shore-line.

 A snowberry hedge – are you absolutely sure darling?
-At least I now know what my allotted task will be when next visiting Normandy – weeding out the blasted snowberry -it spreads like wildfire ……If only she hadn’t had her head buried in the Jackie problem pages whilst C and I were out learning about nature (Dear Cathy and Claire – I have these two weird sisters….)
+At least I now know what my allotted task will be when next visiting Normandy – weeding out the blasted snowberry – it spreads like wildfire ……If only she hadn’t had her head buried in the Jackie problem pages whilst C and I were out learning about nature.

 In general though, Elaine has scored more points here than Caroline as she has at least mentioned one native hedging species, and does acknowledge their role in the garden wildlife ecosystem, compared with the plethora of imported bouncers that Caroline employs to buffer her existence on the sea board of East Lothian.
 For once, I am not seeking out the eclectic and obscure, but waving the flag for home grown British natives.